Below are some of the general questions we are often asked, but click the links above to go to more specific questions, depending on who you are!

 DO WE ONLY ACCEPT URBAN SAINTS AND CHURCH GROUPS?

 No!
-We want to accept all groups that would like to visit Westbrook regardless of background or belief.
-However we openly tell everyone that visits the centre that it is a Christian centre founded on Christian beliefs.
-We ask that groups are accommodating and respectful of what we believe and how we run the centre.
+We are delighted to welcome all groups that would like to visit Westbrook, regardless of their background, and we have a wide range of different groups visiting us each year, many of whom have little or no Christian connection.
+However we openly tell everyone who visits the centre that it is a centre founded on a Christian ethos and we ask that groups are respectful of this so that they can enjoy the inclusive, caring welcome we like to give them.

 HOW CAN I GET INVOLVED?